abdullateef07/AutomationFramework/README.md

 # AutomationFramework
-Hi our Automation Framework Structure consists of 1-Base (will be implemented in next realese) itwill have base libraries which considered as heart and soul of our framework , since here exsit all the libraries required by automation test to execute (will be implemented in next realese) and it should contains :
+Hi our Automation Framework Structure consists of

+1-Base (will be implemented in next realese) itwill have base libraries which considered as heart and soul of our framework , since here exsit all the libraries required by automation test to execute and it should contains :
 - BasePage (or Page Object Model )
 - baseStep (For step Defientions in Specflow)